Blowing from a gun: Problems with the method

 Things did not always work out according to plan at such executions.
 At a mass execution at Firozpur in 1857, there was an order that blank cartridges should be used, but some guns were loaded with grapeshot instead.
 Several of the spectators facing the cannons were hit by the grapeshot and some had to have limbs amputated as a result.
 In addition, some of the soldiers had not been withdrawn properly and sustained injuries from being hit by pieces of flesh and bone.
-In another case, a soldier who was to be shot managed to fall down just as the shot went off, with the following result:
+In another case, a soldier who was to be shot fell down just as the shot went off, with the following result:

 Others reported how birds of prey circled above the execution place and swooped down to catch pieces of human flesh in the air, while others were nauseated by the dogs loitering about the place of execution and rushing to the scene to devour some of the body pieces spread around as a result of the execution.